 You may have seen jackfruit at one point or another at your local Asian grocer, but these spiny fruits are not really popular in North America.
 Related to breadfruit, jackfruit is a giant spiny fruit that is native to Asia and other tropical regions.
-The jackfruit tree can grow up to 80 feet tall, so if you’re curious about how to grow jackfruit, you first need to make sure you have enough space!
-A jackfruit weighs on average about 35 pounds, has a very thick, rubbery rind, and also has up to 500 seeds.
+Also called the jack tree, it can grow up to 80 feet tall, so if you’re curious about how to grow jackfruit, you first need to make sure you have enough space!
+A jackfruit weighs on average about 35 pounds (the largest fruits in the world, of ANY tree!), has a very thick, rubbery rind, and also has up to 500 seeds.
+But, the fruit can grow to 120 lbs in weight, and 35 inches long.
 Depending on who you ask, jackfruit can smell like a combination of grapefruit and bananas, OR can have a really nasty smell like rotting onions and gym socks!
 Keep reading to find out more about how to grow jackfruit.

 How to Grow Jackfruit